 Many of us are concerned about the water quality in our homes.
 While our water may taste fine, the excessive minerals in it are causing premature failure in many faucets, water heaters, and piping.
-This is caused primarily by "hard water".
+This is caused primarily by “hard water”.
 Hard water is water that has an excessive amount of the minerals calcium and magnesium.
 These minerals are not dangerous to humans in small amounts however, they can wreak havoc on your plumbing system.
-Hard water also causes a host of other problems including dry skin, spotting on glassware, difficult to clean tubs and toilets, increased soap consumption and many more.
+Hard water also causes a host of other problems including dry skin, spotting on glassware, difficulty cleaning tubs and toilets, increased soap consumption, and many more.

 The discharge of water down the drain when a softener regenerates is a very controversial issue as to whether it is safe for your septic system.
 The answer is yes and no. It depends on the type of softener being used.